 As an avid sports fan with an impressive knowledge of the industry, Tim is very much looking forward to building relationships with current and new members.

-As the Member Relations Manager, Brad will not only be your liaison for concert and family shows at the TD Garden, he will also work to optimize your membership experience by developing ticket strategies and promotions as well as growing our list of outside affiliations.
+As the Director of Ticket Operations, Brad will not only be your liaison for concert and family shows at the TD Garden, he will also work to optimize your membership experience by developing ticket strategies and promotions as well as growing our list of outside affiliations.

 Prior to the Garden Club, Brad used his degree in Recreation Resource Management to become the Events and Activities Coordinator at Sunday River Ski Resort in Maine.
 From there he joined the startup world and worked with various technology companies in Boston, learning the core functions of growing a new business including operations, marketing, and sales.